michalsvorc/docker-xorg-nvidia/README.md

 ```

 ### Xhost
-[Xhost](https://wiki.archlinux.org/index.php/Xhost) might be required to grant docker process the rights to access the X-Server.
+[Xhost](https://wiki.archlinux.org/index.php/Xhost) might be required to grant Docker process the rights to access the X-Server.
 To allow these rights at container startup and then deny them as container stops, you can execute `docker run` command with xhost:

 ```bash
 xhost +local:docker \